FusionAuth/fusionauth-site/_drafts/getting-started-with-email-templates.md

 Once the Base Information has been modified to your liking we will move to the bottom section labeled **Options**.
 Here you have access to edit the HTML and Text versions of the templates.

-{% include _image.html src="/assets/img/blogs/Email-Templates-in-FusionAuth-Edit-Code.jpg" alt="Email Templates in FusionAuth Edit Code" class="mr-md-4" figure=false %}
+{% include _image.html src="/assets/img/blogs/Email-Templates-in-FusionAuth-Edit-Code.jpg" alt="Email Templates in FusionAuth Edit Code" class="full" figure=false %}

 The URL in the default template is configured to use **localhost** which will not work properly for your production instance.
 You will need to modify the HTML and Text body to reflect the publicly available FusionAuth URL.
 There is a preview button in the bottom right that will allow you to review how the email body will look prior to saving the template changes.